apache/airflow/docs/apache-airflow/issue-triage-process.rst

 being released and versioned independently.

-There are more detailed areas of the project such as Scheduler, Webserver, API, UI, Logging, and Kubernetes which are all conceptually under the “Airflow Core” area of the project.
+There are more detailed areas of the project such as Scheduler, Webserver, API, UI, Logging, and Kubernetes, which are all conceptually under the “Airflow Core” area of the project.

 Similarly, some providers are broken out such as Apache (``provider/Apache``),